-The current drill program has been testing the Exploration Target of 480-880Mt at 0.20% to 0.30% Cu and 25 to 40ppm Mo which surrounds the Inferred Resource, as well as a zone of potentially elevated coppermolybdenum grades around the margin of the central porphyry (see Figure 3).
+The recently completed drill program tested the Exploration Target of 480-880Mt at 0.20% to 0.30% Cu and 25 to 40ppm Mo which surrounds the Inferred Resource, as well as a zone of potentially elevated coppermolybdenum grades around the margin of the central porphyry (see Figure 3).

 The potential tonnage and grade of the Exploration Target is conceptual in nature and there has been insufficient exploration to estimate a Mineral Resource.
 It is uncertain if further exploration will result in an increase in the Mineral Resource Estimate.